UBC-MDS/hypepy/README.md

 * `conf_int`

-  * Computes the confidence interval of the mean from a population.
+  * Computes the confidence interval of the mean from a sample.
   * Arguments:
     * `data`: a 1-dimensional numpy array of a list of numbers.
 Non-numerical values result in an error.
   * Returns: